jonnor/ESC-CNN-microcontroller/report/report.md

 Deployment of noise monitoring systems, and especially systems with noise classification capabilities, are still rare.
-Of the 5 large-scale research projects mentioned in the introduction, only the SONYC deployment seems to have some level of noise classification capability.
+Of the 5 large-scale research projects mentioned in the introduction, only the SONYC deployment seems to have integrated noise classification capability, using state-of-the-art classification algorithms[@SONYC2019].
-Therefore answering the question of whether the 70% accuracy achieved on Urbansound8k, or even state-of-the-art accuracy of 83%, is sufficient for a useful real-world noise classification system is hard.
+They argue that such a system addresses shortcomings of current monitoring and enforcement mechanisms by quantifying impact of construction-permits, providing historical data to validate noise complaints, and support better allocation of manual noise inspection crews[@SONYC2019, ch.
+7].

+In principle the system proposed here should support the same kind of workflow, and whether the reduced accuracy of 70.9% versus state-of-the-art of 79-83%, impacts the practical use would have to be evaluated on a case-by-case basis.

-From a critical perspective, 70.9% on Urbansound8k is likely below human-level performance.
+From a critical perspective, 70.9% on Urbansound8k is likely below human-level performance:
-While no studies have been done on human-level performance on Urbansound8k directly, it is estimated to be 81.3% for ESC-50 and 95.7% on ESC-10[@ESC-50, ch 3.1], and PiczakCNN who scored 73% on Urbansound8k scored only 62% on ESC-50 and 81% on ESC-10.
+While no studies have been done on human-level performance on Urbansound8k directly, it is estimated to be 81.3% for ESC-50 and 95.7% on ESC-10[@ESC-50, ch.
+3.1], and PiczakCNN which scored 73% on Urbansound8k scored only 62% on ESC-50 and 81% on ESC-10[@PiczakCNN].

-From an optimistic perspective, today the vast majority of cities do not use widespread noise monitoring equipment.
+From an optimistic perspective, the vast majority of cities do not make widespread use of noise monitoring equipment today.
-So *any* sensor with sound-level monitoring and even rudimentary classification capabilities would be adding new information that could potentially be of use.
+So *any* sensor with sound-level logging and even rudimentary classification capabilities would be providing new information that could be used to improve operations.
-The key to successful application is to design a system and practice which makes use of this, taking into account limitations of the information.
+But as with any data-driven system, making use of this information would have to also take into account the limitations of the system.

 From table \ref{table:results} it can be seen that the accuracy for foreground sounds is around 5 percentage points better than overall accuracy,